SPIRES: SERIES 3: Medium

 Spires is a series of short interventions – a format limited to two pages – designed to prompt concise, abrupt, polemical incursions into problematic ideas toward which contemporary debates keep gravitating, like bottlenecks for current intellectual engagement with the world.
 Each instalment centres on a selected concept, inviting authors to trace the relief of the discourse and refine the stakes.
 We envision Spires as forming a constellation of indices ascending from a common unground.

-Series 1 sets out to address The Human, a nodal point for a spectrum of theoretical positions and frameworks – humanism, antihumanism, posthumanism, inhumanism, poststructuralism, Marxism, new materialism, perspectivism, neorationalism, critical theory and so on – philosophy’s relentless respawn site, where responses crystallize into divergent images of thought and programs for action.
+Series 1 sets out to address The Human, a nodal point across a spectrum of theoretical positions and frameworks – humanism, antihumanism, posthumanism, inhumanism, poststructuralism, Marxism, new materialism, perspectivism, neorationalism, critical theory and so on – philosophy’s relentless respawn site, where responses crystallize into divergent images of thought and programs for action.
 Defining the human serves as a launching pad for several further inquiries: navigation, history, the category, the subject, and the concept of the concept.